jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

   - Current CPU load and memory footprint on the server.
   - When running hunts or intensive processing, memory and CPU requirements will increase but not too much.
   - You can customise the dashboard - it's also just an artifact.

+- Client Overview
+  - The server collects some high-level information about each endpoint.
+  - Click VQL Drilldown to see more detailed information (client version, client footprint (memory and CPU))

 ### VQL + Artifacts